kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FluidProperties.md

   <img src="img/pressure_dist_heat_exchanger.png"  style="width:200px; height:auto;">
   <img src="img/pressure_dist_reducer.png"  style="width:auto; height:auto;">
   <p>
   Direction of the force exerted by the fluid pressure on various boundaries.
-Left to right: Fluid power cylinder, pipe or tube, heat exchanger consisting of a pipe inside another pipe, reducer used in an HVAC system
+Left to right: Fluid power cylinder, pipe or tube, heat exchanger consisting of a pipe inside another pipe, a reducer used in an HVAC system
   </p>
 </div>